The perfect venue for

 - Separate living area

-- 2 sofas that convert into single beds
+- 2 sofas that convert into single beds (suitable children only)

 - Tea and coffee-making facilities

-- Accommodation for up to 4
+- Accommodation for up to 4 (2 adults / 2 children)

-- Shower and toilet located in lodge
+- En-suite shower and toilet

 Camping and outdoor life

-A camping field is available for larger groups that overflow the lodge and cabins – and is often enjoyed by family and school groups.
+A camping field is available for larger groups that overflow the lodge and cabins – and is often enjoyed by families and school groups.
 When not being used for tents, this space is also perfect for kicking around a ball and playing games.

-In addition to private access to the Otaki River, with its great swimming and plunge pools, there is also a fire circle and outside bath for those who enjoy spending as much time outdoors as possible.
+In addition to private access to the Ōtaki River, with its great swimming and plunge pools, there is also a fire circle and outside bath for those who enjoy spending as much time outdoors as possible.

 The lodge, cabin and homestead are set in 10 acres of lush New Zealand bush, bordered by the gorgeous Otaki River.